ispras/keystone_plugin/kong/plugins/README.md

 It accepts two default arguments:

-* **self**-  the Lapis request object;
+* **self** -  the Lapis request object;
 * **dao_factory** - the DAO factory, that allow us to communicate with datastore;

-Also it could recive the third argument, that is not used in this code:
+Also it could receive the third argument, that is not used in this code:

 * **helpers** - it is a lua-table with the following properties:
 	*  *responses*: a module with helper functions to send HTTP responses.